microsoft/files-mcp-server/readme.md

 ## Scopes

-This sample users the *Files.ReadWrite.All* and *Sites.Read.All* delegated Graph scopes.
+This sample uses the *Files.ReadWrite.All* and *Sites.Read.All* delegated Graph scopes.

 ## Install